Other tax issues

 Is my property income taxable?

 Your profits from renting out a property are normally taxable income.
-Since 6 April 2017, there has been a property allowance of £1,000 – if your property income is less than £1,000 for 2020/21, you do not have to declare it to HMRC or pay tax on it, unless you make an election to do so.
+However, there is a property allowance of £1,000, which means that if your property income (before expenses) is less than £1,000 for 2023/24, you do not have to declare it to HMRC or pay tax on it, unless you make an election to do so.

 You can find more information on renting out a property and the property allowance on the dedicated page in this section.